-A developer always uses a localhost to develop a website because there are a lot of changes and previews involved in the process of website designing.
+A developer always uses localhost to develop a website because there are a lot of changes and previews involved in the process of website designing.

-I understand that a website is the main part of your business and thus you want to give it the best look.
-Many people, especially bloggers like to customize their website a lot so that their website can give the best possible number of sales and thus a lot of editing and previewing is involved in this process.
-So investing money just in testing or developing your website isn’t a good idea and thus localhost comes handy for them.
+I understand that a website is the central part of your business and thus you want to give it the best look.
+Many people, especially bloggers like to customize their site a lot so that their website can provide the best possible number of sales and thus a lot of editing and previewing is involved in this process.
+So investing money just in testing or developing your website isn’t a good idea and therefore localhost comes handy for them.

 Since quick loading is another factor for ranking nowadays, people work a lot in optimizing their website for performance.
-They optimize the website so that it generates a lesser amount of requests, load instantly and have the minimum amount of coding.
+They optimize the site so that it generates a lesser amount of requests, load instantly and have the minimum amount of coding.

 All these processes need a lot of testing, and so localhost is the best option.

-Many people visit my blogs daily, and many of them have the same question as for how they can move WordPress site from localhost to live server?.
-So I thought to write a detailed post of this.
+Many people visit my blogs daily, and many of them have the same question as for how they can move WordPress site from localhost to live server?

 Given below is a complete guide to moving WordPress Site From Local Host To Cpanel

 After you finish up the designing process of your website, the next process is to Move WordPress Site to the live server.
 So, let’s see how to do it.